 How you go about correcting load errors will depend on what’s wrong.

-- Alternatively, you may want to consider changing the data type of the columns in your Senate database if it does not match with the data type in your file.
-Note: A new table will need to be created, as it is not possible to edit columns in Senate.
+Alternatively, you may want to consider changing the data type of the columns in your database if it does not match with the data type in your file.
+Note: A new table will need to be created, as it is not possible to edit columns in the Data Republic platform.